 As an employee you are protected from discrimination.

 - Equal pay disputes

 There is an equality clause implied into your contract, here’s how it works

 You have a right to money your employer owes you, we can help you get it.

 Know your rights.

-Our team has extensive experience in tackling allegations of discrimination, victimisation and workplace harassment on the basis of protected characteristics.
+Our employment law solicitors for employees have extensive experience in tackling allegations of discrimination, victimisation and workplace harassment on the basis of protected characteristics.
 We can also assist in securing or facilitating adjustments for those with disabilities.
 The Equality Act 2010 protects your employment from the stage of application, recruitment and selection, to employment and post-employment.
 This protection extends to contract and agency workers and can even cover self-employed individuals if they qualify as ‘workers’.
 We can guide you through requests for flexible working / requesting part-time working or provide advice on maternity & paternity leave.
 We have a proven track record on standing up for employee’s rights in the workplace and have worked with and alongside unions in ensuring safe working environments.

 We have particular expertise in assisting individuals in raising workplace concerns or ‘whistleblowing’ on unsafe / illegal practices.
 These can be complex issues and in order to enjoy the protection offered by UK employment laws any disclosure requires to be made in a specific format and in the correct manner.
 We can guide you through the process to ensure this is done correctly and you are subsequently protected from being subjected to a detriment as a result of raising your concerns.